Vineta-K/tj-liquidatooor/README.md

 You should probably use a `venv` but I forgot so my requirements are a bit messy.
 ### Bot:
 The bot is a Python script using web3.py libraries.
 An instance of the bot can be instantiated and run as follows.
-The executor account should be the owner of the liquidator smart contract.
+The executor account should be the owner of the liquidator smart contract (if left blank it defaults to web3.eth.accounts[0] if possible) .
 ```
 import LiquidatorBot
 liquidator_bot = LiquidatorBot(rpc_endpoint, executor_account, liquidator_contract_address)